Water is arguably the most important nutrient on earth. It is “the universal solvent,” providing…

 Of course, not all farmers are capable and willing to integrate with food value chains.
 But many are open to regenerative production principles.
 A Greener World is ideally placed to play an important role in integrating value chains and building local food supply chains, supporting the production of food with integrity using regenerative production principles.

-Dr. Pieter Prinsloo and family raise Certified Grassfed by AGW beef cattle at Langside Meats in Queenstown, South Africa
+Dr. Pieter Prinsloo and family raise beef cattle at Langside Meats in Queenstown, South Africa